What Is Text Replacement? How to Set It Up on Every Device (2026)

 Automate repetitive typing using text replacement and keyboard shortcuts.

-Text Blaze is the #1 rated productivity extension on the Chrome Web Store with 1,000+ 5 star reviews and a 4.9 overall rating.
+#1 rated productivity extension on the Chrome Web Store with 1,800+ 5 star reviews and a 4.9 overall rating.

 Create dynamic text templates using placeholders, dynamic logic, and more!